-A number of bills have been introduced that would expand IRA tax benefits.
-Currently, H.R.
-1102, a bill to increase contribution limits to \$5000 for all IRAs has been approved by the House.
-(This bill also contains revisions in pension rules).
-This bill would increase limits to \$3,000 in 2001, \$4,000 in 2002, \$5,000 in 2003, and be indexed for inflation thereafter.
-Individuals age 50 and above would receive an increase to \$5,000 in 2001.
-The revenue cost for this proposal would rise over time, beginning at \$0.6 billion in FY2001 and \$1.5 billion in FY2002, but rising to \$5.8 billion by 2010.
-Overall, the IRA expansion would cost \$10 billion over 5 years and \$35 billion over 10 years.
+H.R.
+10 would have increased the limits for IRA contributions to \$3,000 in 2002, \$4,000 in 2003 and \$5,000 in 2004, with inflation indexing thereafter.
+The revenue cost for this proposal would rise over time, beginning at \$0.6 billion in FY2002 and \$1.5 billion in FY2003, but rising to \$5.8 billion by 2011.
+The cost would be \$10 billion over 5 years and \$34 billion over 10 years.
+This proposal was also passed by the House in 2000.
+The increase in IRAs in the final version of the omnibus tax cut bill would cost \$25.1 billion over ten years, a smaller amount due to the slower phase in.

-IRA proposals were included in the 1999 general tax cut legislation (H.R.
-2488, The Taxpayer Refund and Relief Act of 1999) and in other bills.
-For example, Senators Roth and Baucus introduced S. 646, which would increase the \$2,000 contribution limit to \$5,000, and index it for inflation.
-This bill would also eliminate the income limits on Roth IRAs.
-Proposals have also been made to allow penalty-free withdrawals for a variety of purposes.
-(See CRS Report 96-20 EPW, Individual Retirement Accounts: Legislative Issues in the 106th Congress.)
+IRA proposals were also included in the 1999 general tax cut legislation that was vetoed (The Taxpayer Refund and Relief Act of 1999) and in other bills focused on more specific tax cuts.
+Proposals had also been made to allow penalty-free withdrawals for a variety of purposes.
 Senator Roth, Chairman of the Finance Committee, announced a proposal to eliminate the income limits on both types of IRAs in his outline of a proposed comprehensive tax cut on July 9, 1999.
 The proposal would have also increased the contribution limit to \$5,000, along with eliminating income limits on Roth IRAs and increasing them on deductible IRAs.
 The proposals in the House version were more modest, and would increase the income limits on Roth IRAs.
-The final version of the bill (H.R.
-2488)would have increased the contribution limit and the income limits on
+The final version of the Taxpayer Refund and Relief Act would have increased the contribution limit and the income limits on Roth IRAs.
+However, the income limits were not increased in the omnibus 2001 tax cut bill (H.R.
+1836).